danielgrigg/fstomp/README.md

 # Getting started

+Just open the fstomp.sln in Visual Studio 2013 and build the solution.
+Alternatively build via msbuild.
+I haven't tested xbuild to see if that works yet.

 FStomp produces a single FStomp.dll that you can incorporate easily in the usual way.

 Nuget builds will be available very soon.

+If you don't have Visual Studio 2013, checkout the great [FSharp.org](http://fsharp.org/use/windows/) which lists some options.

 ## Running Tests